protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 ---
-# Proof of Space and Useful Space - Open Problems"
+# Proof of Space and Useful Space - Open Problems
 ---

 This document contains a list of research questions related to Proof of Space (and useful space) constructions that can have high impact for the future versions of the Filecoin protocol.